VOLETMarek/VOLETMarek/README.md

 ---

 - 🔭 I’m currently working on ReactJS, time to learn some new skills!
-- 🌱 I’m currently learning React :smiley:
-- 👯 I’m looking to collaborate on the most exciting projects
+- 👨🏻‍💻 I’m looking to collaborate on the most exciting projects
-- 🤔 I’m looking for my first job as a web developper
+- 🤔 I’m also looking for my first job as a web developper
 - 💬 Ask me about anything, i'll be glad to answer your questions :blush:
 - ⚡ Fun fact: Loading time should last less than 2 seconds !
 Did you know that a whole 47% of users expect websites to load in less than 2 seconds?
 If your website takes longer than that to load, visitors can easily get frustrated and they probably won’t stick around.
 Website speed matters :wink: